sokolitdev/Azure-Verified-Modules/docs/content/specs/bicep/_index.md

 #### ID: BCPFR4 - Category: Composition - Telemetry Enablement

 {{< hint type=danger >}}
 REVIEW.
+AGREED.
-Proposal: keep, but change the prefix 46d3xbcp
+Proposal: keep, but change the prefix 46d3xbcp + add the prefix (example, 'handledByAvm') as additional tag in every resource/pattern module
 {{< /hint >}}

 To meet the requirements of [SFR3](/Azure-Verified-Modules/specs/shared/#id-sfr3---category-telemetry---deploymentusage-telemetry) & [SFR4](/Azure-Verified-Modules/specs/shared/#id-sfr4---category-telemetry---telemetry-enablement-flexibility) you **MUST** use the below code sample in your AVM Modules to achieve this.